klarna/speed_trap/README.md

 Say that you want a unique rate limiter (with the same configuration) for each user for a resource called my_resource.
 For the user "Alex" the rate limiter id would be {my_resource, "Alex"}.

+A speed trap that is started from a template will have the template id stored with its options.
+This can be used when dynamically reconfiguring speed traps or when debugging a running system.

 ```erlang
 {templates,